-Mechanics of Writing
+Mechanics of Writing Excellen Strong Adequate Weak e

 - Chapters are logically organized using relevant subheadings, introductory and summary statements, and a professional writing format.
-APA 7th ed. is used. - There is evidence of critical thinking with logical academic arguments that include claims, reasons, reliable documentation, and discussion of opposing claims utilizing culturally relevant sources from expert scholars and practitioners. - At least one-third of the documentation is provided from sources generated within the students' context. - The writing uses correct grammar, punctuation, and spelling with wellorganized sentences that clearly communicate intended meaning. - There is appropriate documentation throughout the dissertation using reliable sources with no plagiarism. - Footnote numbering starts over in each new chapter.
+APA 7th ed. is used. - There is evidence of critical thinking with logical academic arguments that include claims, reasons, reliable documentation, and discussion of opposing claims utilizing culturally relevant sources from expert scholars and practitioners. - At least one-third of the documentation is provided from sources generated within the students' context. - The writing uses correct grammar, punctuation, and spelling with well-organized sentences that clearly communicate intended meaning. - There is appropriate documentation throughout the dissertation using reliable sources with no plagiarism. - Footnote numbering starts over in each new chapter.
 In APA7, footnotes may be used for incidental information that does not fit well in the main text.